WSGW (AM): Technical

-NewsRadio 790's low dial position and corresponding long wavelength, along with a complex antenna array provides a strong signal to the Tri-Cities area and eastern portions of the Thumb.
+WSGW's low dial position and corresponding long wavelength, along with a complex antenna array provides a strong signal to the Tri-Cities area and eastern portions of the Thumb.
 Adjacent channel interference from AM 800 CKLW in Windsor, Ontario limits WSGW's signal to the south and east.
 On most days, WSGW can be received as far west as Grand Rapids and north along the I-75 corridor to places like West Branch and Gaylord.

 WSGW's technical history can be traced back to October 1945 when Booth Radio applied for a construction permit to build a radio station licensed to Saginaw.
 The original construction permit called for WSGW to broadcast at 550 kHz with 1,000 watts of power from a location on Curtis Road east of US-10 (Dixie Highway) in Bridgeport, Michigan.
 The Federal Communications Commission denied the application.
 An amended construction permit was granted in April 1949 for WSGW to operate on 790 kHz with 1,000 watts of power from a site on Uncle Henry Road in Indiantown in eastern Saginaw County.
 In 1961 a new Gates transmitter was installed, and WSGW was granted a power increase up to 5,000 watts during the day.
 WSGW gained FM sister station WIOG in September 1969, broadcasting at 106.3 mHz.
 In 1972, the main studios for WSGW were moved from the Mason building in downtown Saginaw to Tittabawassee Road in Carrollton Township, where WSGW and its sister stations continue to broadcast.